Magdyx/Bootcamp/self-guided-labs/Day-2/lab-06-Text-Classification-Using-watsonai/README.md

 ### Get Started

-Now, open [news-article-classification notebook](./news-article-classification.ipynb) to get started.
+Now, open [news-article-classification] notebook(./news-article-classification.ipynb) to get started.
 How much can you improve model performance?